openvinotoolkit/anomalib/src/anomalib/models/image/supersimplenet/README.md

 directly predicts the anomaly map and score.
 The predicted anomaly map is upscaled to match the input image size and refined with a Gaussian filter.

-This model can be trained in both unsupervised and supervised setting, but Anomalib currently supports only unsupervised training.
+This implementation supports both unsupervised and supervised setting, but Anomalib currently supports only unsupervised learning.

 ## Architecture